knative/serving/docs/runtime-contract.md

 or stateful processes which might store substantial amounts of on-disk state.
 In a scaled-out, stateless environment, container startup and teardown is accelerated when on-disk resources are kept to a minimum.
-Additionally, developers might not have access to the container filesystems (or the containers might be rapidly recycled), so log aggregation SHOULD be provided.
+Additionally, developers might not have access to the container's filesystems (or the containers might be rapidly recycled), so log aggregation SHOULD be provided.

 In addition to the filesystems recommended in the OCI, the following filesystems